FatmaElsharkawy/finalproject_ChessGame/README.md

 ##### 5. Mohamed Walid:
 Contribution: Timer functionality implementation, README documentation writing.
 Description: Mohammed Walid implemented the timer functionality, managing time limits for each player's turn.
 He also wrote a detailed README documentation file to provide comprehensive information about the project.

+##Features
+The chess game project incorporates the following features:

+- Chessboard: The Chessboard class represents the game board and manages the placement and movement of chess pieces.
+- Pieces: Different chess pieces such as pawn, rook, knight, bishop, queen, and king are implemented as separate classes.
+- Move: The Move class handles the movement of chess pieces and highlights valid moves for the selected piece.
+- User Authentication: The project includes a login and registration system to allow users to access the game with their own accounts.
+- Score Table: The Score class manages a table to record game results, including winners, losers, draws, and game durations.
+- Graphical User Interface: The GUI provides an interactive and visually appealing interface for the chess game, including the login/register page, the game board, and the score table.
+- Timer Functionality: A timer is implemented to manage time limits for each player's turn, enhancing the gameplay experience.

 ## UML Diagram
 ![b5f2b626-647d-4a55-bb16-11160401e4d6](https://github.com/momowalid/Chess-Game-Project/assets/127145133/59bcb678-670a-44ca-83dd-3c933da3a99b)